-Mia is a DeafDisabled performing artist and filmmaker.
+Mia (she/they) is a DeafDisabled performing artist and filmmaker.
 Having had the pleasure of growing up in a dance company that truly believed dance is for everyone and then turned away from nearly all other dance companies for having the "wrong" body, they know firsthand how important accessible dance classes are.

 With over 25 combined years of challenging what it means to be an artist, they are thrilled to bring all they have learned over the years to DfAB.

-ASL Interpreting Coordinator/Content Writer
+ASL Interpreting Coordinator

-Jenny is a lover of dance, a free spirit, and an advocate for change.
+Jenny (she/her) is a lover of dance, a free spirit, and an advocate for change.
 She works in Special Education in The San Francisco Bay Area.
 Jenny has always had a passion for the arts.
 Growing up, she engaged in ballet classes, modern dance, and was a violinist in the school and community orchestra.
 To date, she works with local community organizations to create change for people with disabilities.
 She also volunteers her time by providing communication access through ASL interpreting at a local drag show to support transition-aged students.